FAQ: Frequently Asked Questions

 DocumentCompare was designed for natural language use.
 Using it with non-human languages or code may result in unexpected results.
 If this is something you need in your line of work, please get in touch.

-My question wasn’t answered by the FAQ
+My question wasn’t answered in the FAQ

 Contact me via email.
 I will try to help resolve any issues and answer your questions.